 When medical providers are treating a patient for an injury suffered in an auto accident or another incident that might result in an award of damages, many will refuse to submit their bills to the insurance company for payment.
 Instead, they will attempt to place a lien on the recovery or ask the patient to sign a letter of protection (LOP) in order to get more money for their services.

 In most cases, patients are not aware that bills are not being submitted to the insurance company or that the provider is planning to take a large portion of their recovery to cover medical expenses.
 Speak with an attorney who can help you understand your rights and take the necessary steps to protect you.

 Learn More About Your Rights And Legal Options

-At the law firm of Silver & Silver, P.A., we are currently reviewing cases for individuals whose rights have been violated by a medical provider.
+At the personal injury law firm of Silver & Silver, P.A., we are currently reviewing cases for individuals whose rights have been violated by a medical provider.
 Contact our South Florida Personal Injury Firm today to discuss your balance billing concerns with a lawyer.